Overview of CBD Activities

 .
 The Conference of the Parties decided

-to put more emphasis on this topic, as one important basis for public-awareness campaigns and policy action, and, by decision IX/11
+to put more emphasis on this topic, as one important basis for public-awareness campaigns and policy action, and, by encouraged

-, encouraged the Parties and relevant organizations to intensify related efforts.
+, the Parties and relevant organizations to intensify related efforts.

 At its thirteenth meeting, in 2016, the Conference of the Parties, agreed